 Schools can use a National Curriculum Map to navigate their way around the resort, making sure they tie in all of their learning objectives whilst they enjoy over 55 rides and attractions.

 Other top attractions for visiting school groups at the LEGOLAND® Windsor Resort include Miniland, where model scenes feature nearly 40 million LEGO® Bricks, and the LEGO® 4D Movie Theatre – a 4D film with wind, snow, fire and lighting effects.
 A LEGO® Brick Submarine underwater adventure ride is also bound to attract the attention of pupils, so don’t miss experiencing the Atlantis Submarine Voyage.

 Pupils visiting the park can also partake in one of 12 curriculum focused workshops where hands-on learning is key.

 All of the workshops are led by the LEGO® Education Academy Certified Education Team.
 This means that all workshops are finely tuned to complement the National Curriculum – with a LEGO® twist.
 Pupils can learn about STEM, English, Art, Geography and History to name but a few.

 The LEGOLAND® Windsor Resort also provides a number of resources on its website to help teachers prepare for their school trip.
 Teachers can download permission slips to send home to parents and access a Risk Assessment form.
 There is also information regarding Teacher to Student Ratios and Ride Height & Age Restrictions to assist in pre-planning for the day.

-Other examples of workshops that are suitable for Primary school pupils include:
+Other examples of workshops that are suitable for Primary & Secondary school pupils include: